nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Examples:<br>
-`filterprops -r 500000-1000000 -c bright; sunny -owner GARY`: Filters all properties that have a price in the range $500000 - $1000000 *AND* have characteristics of bright *AND* sunny *AND* is owned by Gary.<br>
+`filterprops -r 500000-1000000 -c bright; sunny -o GARY`: Filters all properties that have a price in the range $500000 - $1000000 *AND* have characteristics of bright *AND* sunny *AND* is owned by Gary.<br>
-`filterprops -r 500000-1000000 -c bright; sunny -owner GARY -fuzzy`: Filters all properties that have a price in the range $500000 - $1000000 *OR* have characteristics of bright *OR* sunny *OR* is owned by Gary.
+`filterprops -r 500000-1000000 -c bright; sunny -o GARY -fuzzy`: Filters all properties that have a price in the range $500000 - $1000000 *OR* have characteristics of bright *OR* sunny *OR* is owned by Gary.

 ### Sort Commands